noun: the quality of being strong enough to withstand adverse conditions.

-What does it take to train in Taekwondo?
-Typically people say that it’s a strong body, but a strong mind is just as important.
+Taekwondo training in Brisbane challenges body AND mind.
+Many people say it takes a strong body to train in Taekwondo, but a strong mind is just as important.
 Mental toughness and physical toughness are two sides of a scale, and individuals who have specific strengths in each can find success.
-Finding a balance between the two is where the real results happen during training.
+Finding a balance between the two is where the real results happen during Taekwondo training.

-While there is a level at which everyone can find success in Taekwondo training, no matter what their physical capabilities are, there is a threshold of physical toughness that’s required.
-What this means is that each individual must push themselves to their physical limits.
-Finding out what you’re capable of is part of this process and most people find that their bodies are capable of much more than they think is possible.
-It’s a common refrain for students to feel stunned at the things that they can do physically with practice good instruction.
+While there is a level at which everyone can find success in Taekwondo, no matter what their physical capabilities are, a threshold of physical toughness is required.
+Each individual must push themselves to their physical limits.
+Finding out what you’re capable of is part of this process and most people find their bodies are capable of much more than they think is possible.
+It’s common for students at Pacific International Taekwondo to feel stunned at what they can do physically with practice and good instruction.

 Going back up that definition at the top of the page, toughness is not about how big muscles are but rather about how far you can go in adverse conditions.
 Adverse conditions are different for everyone, depending on the level at which you’re beginning and the support that you have.